Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 ## Data Model Design
 The data required for this analysis are located in 2 tables.
 Therefore, data modelling is required.
-A star Schema is designed with the __2017_taxi_trips_cleaned__ (merged) table representing the fact table containing quantitative measures and details, and to which the __taxi_zones__ dimension table is modelled or connected to, using the __DOLocationID__  and __LocationIDD__ fields in both tables.
+A star Schema is designed with the __2017_taxi_trips_cleaned__ (merged) table representing the fact table containing quantitative measures and details, and to which the __taxi_zones__ dimension table is modelled or connected to, using the __DOLocationID__  and __LocationID__ fields in both tables.

 - The Model View displays a view of the __2017_taxi_trips_cleaned__ (fact) table, the __taxi_zones__ (dimension) table, and the __Data Analysis Expression__ (DAX) standing alone.
 I would have uploaded the full Power BI project document here, but unfortunaly, it is too large.